martanto/magma-multigas/README.md

 )
 ```

-By initiating the module, we already have You can also check the output after run the code.
+By initiating the module, we can check the output after run the code.
 ```markdown
 💾 New file saved to D:\Projects\magma-multigas\output\normalize\TANG_RTU_ChemData_Sec2.dat
 💾 New file saved to D:\Projects\magma-multigas\output\normalize\TANG_RTU_Data_6Hr.dat